 We invest in core technologies that can be developed into successful, profitable businesses over time.
 The EMBL technology portfolio has generated more than 20 companies co-founded by EMBLEM since 1999 and new promising technologies continue to be established.
 EMBLEM’s experience in founding new companies and our close working relationship with the EMBL Technology Fund and EMBL’s collaboration partners in various industries provide the ideal environment for young start-ups.
 Please find a selection of our spin-off companies below.

-BIOSAXS is our latest start-up, founded in late 2015.
+BIOSAXS was founded in late 2015.
 The company is a service unit for Small Angle X-Ray Scattering (SAXS) based on the great experience of the SAXS group of EMBL Hamburg.
 The SAXS technology reveals solution structures of biological macromolecules and synthetic nanoparticles at 1.2 nm resolution.
 For more information please visit the Biosaxs website.